 Explore the amazing city and soak in the history

 Florence offers some of the greatest treasures to Italian history and culture.
 This fascinating city in Tuscany will provide some of the most unique experiences of your trip!
-Although this city is small, there are plenty of fun things to do in Florence.
+Although the city is small, there are plenty of fun things to do in Florence.

-It is easy to get around the city by foot or by bicycle.
+It’s easy to get around the city by foot or by bicycle.
 As you roam around Florence, you will get to explore the modern side of the city as well as the medieval streets.